K2Documentation/K2Documentation.Samples.Extensions.SmartForms.CustomControl/README.md

 # K2Documentation.Samples.Extensions.SmartForms.CustomControl
-Developers can create and use Custom Controls to extend the functionality and look of the standard set of controls provided with K2 smartforms.
+Sample code that demonstrates how to programmatically extend the functionality and look of the standard set of controls provided with K2 smartforms.